crespi-lang/crespi-docs/docs/en/reference/ffi.md

 Only `pub` functions and items are included in the generated bindings.

 **Solution:** Mark items as `pub` that you want to expose to Crespi.

+## Future Work

+The FFI system is designed with multi-language interoperability in mind.
+While Rust is currently the primary supported language, the architecture allows for future expansion to support additional languages through the same marshaling layer.

 ## See Also